Do You Have Intertrigo?

 Treatment of Intertrigo

-- Clotrimazole cream (eg. Lotrimin Cream).
-Clotrimazole Cream needs to be used for at least 2 weeks because it takes 2 weeks to fully treat a yeast infection.
+Clotrimazole Cream needs to be used for at least two weeks because it takes two weeks to fully treat a yeast infection.

 - All cream products have ingredients that can sting damaged skin, including the rash of intertrigo.
 Of course, severe stinging is a sign you need to see your doctor and have your diagnosis confirmed and treatment supervised by them.